microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

 <h3>Pre-Requisite</h3>
 You will need the following before we start the deploymment

 1. You need to have ContosoTraders App deployed in your Azure Subscription.
+If you didnt deployed it, please refer the [link](../docs/App-Deployment-Guide.md).
 2. A Microsoft 365 license.
 If you dont have please, please add a license of Microsoft 365 before you begin click [here](https://learn.microsoft.com/en-us/microsoft-365/commerce/licenses/buy-licenses?view=o365-worldwide).
 3. A Microsoft Teams Explorary License.
 If you dont have please add a license of Microsoft Teams explorary before you begin click [here](https://learn.microsoft.com/en-us/microsoftteams/teams-exploratory).